Truck Accident Attorneys in Lancaster

 - The trucking company, based on violation of industry safety regulations

 We offer a free, no-risk case evaluation.
-Call (661) 261-4929 or contact us online now to learn more about your legal options!
+Call (661) 261-4929 or contact our skilled 18-wheeler accident lawyers in Lancaster online now to learn more about your legal options!

 Fatigue typically happens because of long shifts and monotonous journeys on the road.
-The Federal Motor Carrier Safety Administration (FMCSA) has set forth regulations which limit the number of hours driven on the road in order to lessen the chances of accidents, injuries, and fatalities involving massive commercial trucks.
-In addition, trucking companies and their drivers are required to keep track of logs to record hours worked.
+The Federal Motor Carrier Safety Administration (FMCSA) has set forth regulations that limit the number of hours driven on the road to lessen the chances of accidents, injuries, and fatalities involving large commercial trucks.

 Federal hours-of-service rules include the following:

-- Commercial truck drivers are allowed to work a maximum 14 hours a day.
+- Commercial truck drivers are allowed to work a maximum of 14 hours a day.

 - Commercial truck drivers can drive up to 11 hours out of the 14-hour day.